arun-nginx/Nginx-Upgrade/Upgrade.md

 - **VM Path (R32→R37):** This is the #1 blocker.
 You must obtain and install the JWT before upgrading.
 - **Container Path (R35→R37):** JWT is already in use, so this does not apply.

+**Note: Review with PS or Support team for any other breaking changes**

 ---

 ## 📖 Table of Contents